MaximePolicarpo/HGT_Teleostei/README.md

 Genome fasta files, to be found on RefSeq and GenBank, are also needed for these analysis.

+Alignments of the genes in HGT clades (in DNA), and associated maximum likelihood phylogenies can be found in the repository "HGT_clade_DNA_phylogenies".

 All the other files needed to run these scripts are available on Zenodo.

 ## VI - Map the geographical distributions of species involved in HGTs

 [Geographical_distributions.R](Geographical_distributions.R)